 With these complex analytical needs, organizations are exploring new data management strategies.
 This is encouraging massive adoption of data lakes because it gives organizations an open door to store information in any format without any barrier.

 The challenge is to come up with a data architecture that empowers users and enables wide-ranging use of analytics across the enterprise.
-Data lakes and Data warehouse are both core components in modern data architecture.
+Data lakes and Data warehouses are both core components in modern data architecture.
 To find value with their data management strategy, it must meet the business requirements of key use cases.

-Data Lakes vs Data Warehouse!
-What Are the Differences?
+Data Lakes Vs Data Warehouse!
+What Are The Differences?

 Differences in technology